 These incentives cannot be achieved without better data collection, improved bi-lateral flow of information between agencies, including the FCC and NTIA, and improvements in understanding the specific outputs of the data.
 Internal spectrum transparency should provide FCC/NTIA leadership a new measure of understanding, accountability and increased agency opportunity to put more spectrum to use.
 This also could lead to changes in behavior.
-As spectrum demand continues to grow, FCC/NTIA will need to be more vigilant in requiring federal users and commercial operators alike to manage and report their assignments and uses, and provide them with the procedures, tools and systems to enable them to manage and report spectrum schedules/priorities/use, when appropriate and eventually in real time.
-While additional resources and skill sets would be required to enable this capability, getting the spectrum specificity via internal transparency should be a priority.
-In addition, at the federal level, federal assignments and system certifications should occur more rapidly, not in weeks or months, as current processes seem to work.18
+As spectrum continues to become more coveted, FCC/NTIA will need to be more vigilant in requiring federal spectrum managers and commercial operators alike to manage and report their assignments and uses and provide them with the procedures, tools and systems to enable them to manage and report spectrum spectrum schedules/priorities/use, when appropriate and eventually in real time.
+While additional resources and skill sets would be required to enable this capability, getting the spectrum specificity via internal